Kaya (Mijikenda): Geography

 More than 50 makaya have been identified within the Kwale, Mombasa, and Kilifi counties.
+In fact, the National Museums of Kenya have identified 60 unique makaya since the early 1990s.
 They measure between 30 and 300 hectares each.
-These are scattered over a coastal stretch of 200 km in the southern coastal plains area of Kenya, between the towns of Mombasa and Kilifi.
+These are scattered over what remains of the Mosaic Eastern Arc Mountain forest ecoregion, which spreads for 900 kilometers from Mozambique to Somalia.
+Still, they are concentrated within a hinterland stretch of 200 km in the southern coastal plains area of Kenya, between the towns of Mombasa and Kilifi.
 While visitors are not allowed to enter most makaya, Kaya Kinondo, a 30-hectare forest on Diani Beach, allows visitors and falls under the auspices of the Kaya Kinondo Ecotourism Project.
+There are specific rules that visitors must adhere to when visiting Kaya Kinondo, including a dress code, no disturbing of the natural flaura, no photography, no speaking too loudly, and no fondling one another.